 Congregational life and the rewards of working with a community were Suzanne’s main motivators in applying to be our Church Administrator.
 She is looking forward to meeting everyone and adjusting to a new working environment.

-Marques Jerrell Ruff is working with us as Interim Director of Music Ministry for two transitional years that began in August 2017 as we search for a permanent director.
+Marques Jerrell Ruff worked with us as Interim Director of Music Ministry for two transitional years that began in August 2017 and ended in May 2019.
+The search for a permanent director continues.

 Marques came to us fresh off of several years touring as a member of the Grammy-winning vocal ensemble Chanticleer.
-A graduate of Central Connecticut State University with a degree in music, he is excited to begin his Master of Music in Choral Conducting at Mizzou in fall 2017.
+A graduate of Central Connecticut State University with a degree in music, he began his Master of Music in Choral Conducting degree program at Mizzou in fall 2017.